amanusk/cairo-1-vim-config/README.md

 asdf install scarb latest
 ```

-After building as described above, add this to your `coc-settings.json`
+Add this to your `coc-settings.json`

 ```
   "languageserver": {